Find the answers to the most frequently asked questions about sitting the Special Tertiary Admissions Test (STAT).

 There is no formal limit on the length of time a STAT score remains valid for applications through SATAC.
 Some interstate tertiary institutions may impose their own limits, so you should check with the tertiary admissions centre or institution to which you apply.

-You can contact SATAC to obtain the results of a previous STAT sitting.
+You can contact SATAC to obtain a copy of your previous STAT results.
 Please note that you will need to provide sufficient identifying information such as your full name, date of birth, and the year and location in which you sat the test.

-If you require a reprint of your STAT certificate SATAC can provide an electronic or hardcopy document for STAT sittings held in South Australia and the Northern Territory from 1996 onwards.
-A fee of $35 applies and you should allow up to 10 business days to process your request.
+If you require a reprint of your STAT certificate SATAC can provide an electronic or hard copy document for STAT sittings held in South Australia and the Northern Territory from 1996 onwards.
+A fee of $40 applies and you should allow up to 3 business days to process your request.

 SATAC is unable to supply replacement STAT certificates for tests undertaken interstate or in SA/NT prior to 1996